blackgrape2025/peterdavanzo-site/content/now.md

 *Updated 26 June 2026.*

 Reading [Seeing Like A State](https://en.wikipedia.org/wiki/Seeing_Like_a_State) by James C Scott.
 It's about the problems of top-down state design.
-Also, not designing a state, but designing something achieveable - a more creative workspace.
+Also, I'm not designing a state, but I am designing something achieveable - a more creative workspace.